Exploring the Mysteries of Substack #3: It's All About the Writing.

 I have confidence in you, too.
 Which is why we’re going to move along now.
 We’re a team.
 We’re going to do this.

 So now you’re at that blank space.
 The tools at the top of the page are no longer scary.
 In fact, they seem downright friendly.
 Just waiting to be of service.
 Nothing stopping you now.

 You remember what I said about drafts.
 There’s nothing intimidating about drafts.
 This is where you get the job done outside of prying eyes, outside of judges and fools.
 This is just you, and you’ll never make a mistake that can’t be fixed.
 Whatever you put down at first isn’t written in stone unless you want it to be.
-With that handy Version history, nothing is lost.
+With that handy Draft history (bottom left in Drafts), nothing is lost.
 You can go back and forth and add and subtract and change to your heart’s content.

 This’ll be fun, right?

 Put everything else out of your mind.
 Don’t worry about getting subscribers.
 Don’t worry about setting up a paid plan.
 Don’t worry about what anyone else is writing.
 Don’t worry about what you don’t yet know about Substack.
 You’re writing today.

 Keep your first few posts uncomplicated, with emphasis on what you have to say.
 Use simple text, without all those bells and whistles you may be tempted to try because you’ve seen them on other bloggers’ pages.
 You can mess with them later.